-The pricing models for prepaid and postpaid services pose another challenge for the telecom operators.
+The pricing models for prepaid and postpaid services pose another challenge.
 With different systems driving the rating and charging of these services, operators realize the need for a convergent platform to conquer the expensive and complicated process.
-Take pre-paid and post-paid billing for instance; there are two different systems driving the pre-paid and post-paid billing services.
-Telecom operators face challenges while using different systems for different network services and also when legacy systems do not support the launch of new charging models.
+Take pre-paid and post-paid billing for instance: there are two different systems driving these services.
+Operators face challenges while using different systems for different network services and also when legacy systems do not support the launch of new charging models.

 Are there any challenges?